juju-solutions/layer-hadoop-base/UPGRADING-HADOOP.md

 ## Performing a Downgrade

-You can also downgrade Hadoop, for instance if there was an issue with an upgrade, as long as the versions have the same NameNode and DataNode layout format.
+You can also downgrade Hadoop from an in-progress or previous upgrade, as long as the versions have the same NameNode and DataNode layout format.

-The steps for downgrading are very similar to upgrading:
+The steps for downgrading are very similar to upgrading, but note that slaves *must* be downgraded before masters:

     juju set namenode hadoop_version=2.7.1
     juju set resourcemanager hadoop_version=2.7.1